Vatsim-Scandinavia/controlcenter/README.md

 ## Control Center
-Training Management System originally created by Daniel Lange (1352906), Gustav Kauman (1262761) and others form Web Department at VATSIM Scandinavia.
+Training Management System originally created by [Daniel L.](https://github.com/blt950) (1352906), [Gustav K.](https://github.com/gustavkauman) (1262761) and others from Web Department at VATSIM Scandinavia.
 Running using `Laravel 8`, based on `SB Admin 2` boostrap theme.

+The project is open source and contains some restirctions.
+Read the [LICENSE.md](LICENSE.md) for details.

 ## Prerequisites
 - An environment that can host PHP websites, such as Apache, Ngnix or similar.
 - [Laravel 8 Requirements](https://laravel.com/docs/8.x/deployment#server-requirements)
+- Using [Handover](https://github.com/Vatsim-Scandinavia/handover) as user data source

 ## Setup and install
 Just clone this repository and you're almost ready.
 First, make sure you've installed [Composer](https://getcomposer.org) and [Node.js](https://nodejs.org/en/) in your environment.